DRMacIver/notebook/ideas.md

 * [ ] Signalling impossibility to avoid coercion
 * [ ] Polarizing as a general practice
 * [ ] Helping others level up
+* [ ] How to communicate about problems
+* [ ] You don't actually have to respect people as much as they want you to
+* [ ] The Inner Game of Tennis on competition
 * [x] ~~"How are you so productive?" (answer: It's a depression coping strategy )~~